frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 ## Returning to Dynamic Programming

 If we look at dynamic programming, we will see an optimization technique that is based on recursion but adds storage of intermediate results to avoid redundant calculations.
-There are two main approaches to implementing dynamic programming:
+Memoization and tabulation are the two most common dynamic programming techniques, each with its own approach to storing and reusing the results of subproblems:

-- **Memoization (Top-Down)**: Stores the results of recursive calls in a data structure (such as a dictionary or a list, etc.) for reuse.
-The name memoization is a horrible borrowing from the English word *memoization*.
+- **Memoization (Top-Down)**: This technique is recursive in nature.
+It involves storing the results of expensive function calls and returning the cached result when the same inputs occur again.
+This approach can be seen as an optimization of the top-down recursive process.

-- **Tabulation (Bottom-Up)**: Solves the problem iteratively, filling a table (usually a list or matrix) with the results of the subproblems.
+- **Tabulation (Bottom-Up**): Tabulation takes an iterative approach, solving smaller subproblems first and storing their solutions in a table (often an array or matrix).
+It then uses these stored values to calculate the solutions to larger subproblems, gradually building up to the final solution.
+The iterative nature of tabulation typically involves using loops to fill the table in a systematic manner.

-In this case, we can see two examples in Python.
+At this point, we can take a look in two examples using Python as pseudocode.
 First, an example of Dynamic Programming with memoization:

 ### Example 2: Memoization